-We invest substantial resources in our reimbursement function to improve operational efficiencies and enhance individual payer expertise, while continuing our strategic focus of payer development.
+We invest in our reimbursement function to improve operational efficiencies and enhance individual payer expertise, while continuing our strategic focus of payer development.
 Our payer relations function focuses on payer policy development, education, contract negotiations, and data analysis.
 Our reimbursement operations function is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
 Since the onset of COVID-19, our reimbursement function has been actively working with Medicare and a broad base of private payers to understand the ever-changing reimbursement criteria being introduced.
-We have seen increased flexibility in coverage criteria with select payers in which they now allow the use of virtual patient interactions in place of the previously required in-person interactions.
-However, as these circumstances are ever-changing, the extent to which these changes will remain in place and the impact on our business in the future are not determinable at this time.
+While the U.S. government's declaration of a public health emergency (PHE) related to the COVID-19 pandemic has relaxed some Medicare criteria for respiratory patients, these circumstances are ever-changing, and the extent to which these changes will remain in place and the impact on our business in the future are not determinable at this time.